-Melbourne National Scholarships are offered to domestic applicants with an ATAR or equivalent of 99.90 or above.
-National Scholarships provide a tuition fee-exempt Commonwealth Supported Place, valued up to approximately $30,500 and a $15,000 allowance ($30,000 for interstate students) over the normal duration of an undergraduate degree (excluding honours).
+Melbourne Chancellor’s Scholarships are offered to domestic applicants with an ATAR or equivalent of 99.90 or above.
+They provide a tuition fee-exempt Commonwealth Supported Place, valued up to approximately $30,500 and a $15,000 allowance ($30,000 for interstate students) over the normal duration of an undergraduate degree (excluding honours).
 Interstate Year 12 and IB students also receive one return flight home during their degree.

-For more details about Melbourne National Scholarships refer to Scholarships.
+For more details about the Melbourne Chancellor’s Scholarship refer to the Scholarships website.

 Melbourne Global Scholars Award

 Students who achieve an ATAR of 98.00 or above, and maintain a weighted average of at least 65% in their undergraduate studies can receive a one-off payment of up to $2,500 to study at one of our partner institutions in 37 countries across the world on exchange, or in an approved study abroad program!